-The 7,646 samples were initially screened for generic E. coli using an AOAC-official method for detection and enumeration which resulted in 1,591 samples that tested positive for E. coli.
-These E. coli positive samples were further screened for pathogenic E. coli that harbor shiga toxins (STEC) and enterotoxins (ETEC) (refer to Table 3) using a multiplex polymerase chain reaction (mPCR) assay developed by FDA.
-Toxin genes associated with pathogenic E. coli were found in 29 samples.
-Successful isolation of pathogenic E. coli strains was attained for six of these samples.
-In addition to the technological differences between the detection by PCR and isolation by cultural means, several other factors influence the rate of successful isolation including: an overwhelming amount of background microflora in comparison to the small number of target bacterial cells, differential growth rates of various bacteria, and additional growth requirements.
+(refer to Table 3) using a mPCR assay developed by FDA.
+Four samples were identified as positive for pathogenic E. coli carrying shiga toxin genes.
+Successful isolation of shiga toxin-carrying E. coli strains (STEC) was attained from two of these samples.
+In addition to the technological differences between the detection by PCR and isolation by cultural means, several other factors influence the rate of successful isolation, including: an overwhelming amount of background microflora in comparison to the small number of target bacterial cells, differential growth rates of various bacteria, and additional growth requirements.

-The six isolates were sent to PSU for serotyping and further characterization and to FDA/CVM for antimicrobial resistance testing.
-PSU conducted tests that included 13 virulencespecific genes associated with different classes of pathogenic E. coli.
-FDA/CVM conducted tests on antimicrobial resistance and genomic fingerprinting on these isolates.
+The two isolates were sent to PSU for serotyping and further characterization and to FDA/CVM for antimicrobial resistance testing.
+PSU conducted tests that included 12 virulence-specific genes associated with different classes of pathogenic E. coli and serotyping for somatic O antigens and flagellar H antigens.
+FDA/CVM conducted tests on antimicrobial resistance for 15 different antibiotics and genomic fingerprinting on these isolates.
 The results of PSU and FDA/CVM testing are shown in Table 4.
-Five of the pathogenic E. coli isolates were from lettuce and one from alfalfa sprouts.
-Five out of six isolates carried more than one toxin
+One each of the STEC strain was isolated from cantaloupe and fresh pre-cut bagged lettuce.
+Both strains carried additional virulence-related genes and they were not resistant to any of the antimicrobial compounds tested.
+To characterize an isolate as a human pathogen capable of causing disease, there must be an interplay of several proteins including toxins, encoded by respective genes.
+MDP only identified toxin genes; the additional testing required to determine the disease-causing potential of these isolates is not within the scope of MDP.